LAST UPDATED: 1/2020. Applicable to all new students except the PHYSICIAN ASSISTANT (PA) program. For

 My brand new iPad will work fine, right?

-A hybrid/convertible laptop will be fine, but a tablet (including iPad) is not sufficient.
+Sorry, no. A hybrid/convertible laptop will be fine, but a tablet (including iPad) is not sufficient.
 Tablets can be incompatible with some required software.

 I’ve never taken a course online.
 How can I prepare?